poppy-project/poppy-docs/en/programming/python.md

 img = poppy.camera.frame
 ```

-> Note: This section just presented some of the available values that you can get from your motors/sensors.
+> **Note** This section just presented some of the available values that you can get from your motors/sensors.
 They are many other - some are specific to a particular robot - we will present them through the different notebooks.

 #### Send motor commands